Welcome Visa Applicants!

 • MRV fee collection at any branch of Fibank.

 • Scheduling of visa appointments (through call center numbers or online appointment website)

 • Document delivery for submission of pending documents after an interview for 221(g) applicants

-Applicants no longer pay for passport delivery and are able to schedule an appointment either online or through a call center.
-As of September 13, 2012, applicants can either visit the website - http://www.ustraveldocs.com/bg or contact the call center by phone to get information or start their application for a U.S. visa.
+Applicants do not pay for passport delivery and are able to schedule an appointment either online or through the call center.
+Applicants can either visit the website - http://www.ustraveldocs.com/bg or contact the call center by phone to get information or start their application for a U.S. visa.